JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

 The module is already connected to the iOS project — the Android Studio plugin wizard did all the configuration.
 The module is already imported and used in `ContentView.swift` with `import shared`.

+> If you see an error saying that the shared module is unresolved, run the app.
+>
+{type="tip"}

 1. Launch your Xcode app and select **Open a project or file**.
 2. Navigate to your project, for example **KotlinMultiplatformSandbox**, and select the `iosApp` folder.
 Click **Open**.